Firehed/psr-clock/README.md

 To move the clock backwards:
 - Pass a `DateInterval` where `invert` is set to `1`
 - Pass any absolute timestamp equivalent before the current value

+### Time Zones

+This library does not currently aim to handle any time zone specifics, and will default to the system configuration.
+If your needs include specific behavior regarding time zones, be sure to provide values that include time zone information.